Our Girl series 3: Production

 Michelle Keegan reprised her role as protagonist Georgie Lane.
 Speaking on her return, she enthused about returning and commented that she was "very excited to bring more stories of Georgie Lane to life".
 Captain James and Elvis Harte both returned for the first part of series 3, with Ben Aldridge and Luke Pasqualino, respectively, set to reprise their roles.
 Aldridge teased growth for his character, explaining viewers can expect to "get more insight in a later tour" as his character would begin to question the ethics of war.
 Teasing Elvis's return, Pasqualino commented viewers would be "surprised" by the development of his character's relationship with Georgie, adding that Elvis would become "incredibly head over heels" for her in the upcoming series.
 Royce Pierreson's Jamie Coyle was announced to not return, with Keegan assuming "he's probably settled down, got married and still a doctor".
 A new lead character, Maisie Richards, to be played by Shalom Brune-Franklin, was also announced.
 She was described as "very outspoken and rebellious" and would "instantly" be at odds with Georgie.
 Pasqualino described the character as "a spanner in the works" of Georgie and Elvis's relationship.
 Other new cast members included Rudi Dharmalingam as Milan Dhakal, an engineer set to "catch Georgie's eye", and Harki Bhambra as Rab Khalil, described as being a smarter member of 2-Section.

-In part 2, Keegan returned as Georgie, who would now stuggle with the grief of Elvis's death.
+In part 2, Keegan returned as Georgie, who would now struggle with the grief of Elvis's death.
 Keegan teased the series showcasing Georgie "throwing herself into work" as a method of coping, adding that her character is "definitely not over Elvis at all and you’ll see throughout the episodes that his death has really affected her".
 Aldridge also reprised his role, teasing that Captain James was also "trying to lose himself in his work" and "steadily becomes more war weary than ever and starts to question his future with the British Army".
 Grounds confirmed both characters would struggle emotionally in the remainder of the series.
 Olly Rix was cast as a new character, 'Bones', whom he described as "a tricky kind of guy" and "abrasive, brash and yet highly competent as a soldier".
 He concluded "for all his naughtiness, he's a decent man with a healthy disrespect for authority".
 Grounds billed Bones as a "flawed but dedicated" soldier "with a massive heart".
 Maisie, Rab, Sergeant King, Brains, Monk, and Fingers all returned, with their actors reprising their respective roles.